yapcona/Portfolio_Website_Blazor/README.md

 2. **Keyframe animations** to bring elements to life.
 3. **Responsive designs** ensuring a seamless experience across devices.

-## Contributions

-Feel free to contribute to this project by submitting issues, pull requests, or suggestions.
-Collaboration is always welcome!

 ## License

 This project is licensed under the [MIT License](LICENSE.txt).